-“When things existent are regarded as being free from [the bondage of] mutual dependence, there is decidedly nothing but Mind, I say, nothing but Mind (25).
+“When things are regarded as not depending on other things for their existence, there is decidedly nothing but Mind, I say, nothing but Mind.”
+(25)

-“[Mind] is the measure [of all things], it is the abode of their self-nature, and has nothing to do with causation and the world; it is perfect in its nature, absolutely pure.
-This is the measure indeed, I say (26).
-(DTS 242)
+“Mind is the measure [of all things], it is the source of their self-nature.
+It has nothing to do with causation and the world; it is perfect in its nature, absolutely pure.
+This is the measure indeed, I say.”
+(26)

-“The worldly way of thinking views [the Mind] as the individual self (atman), but there is no such substantial reality.
-[Likewise] with the substance (skandhata) of the Skandhas: the worldly way of thinking views it as real; in reality it has no existence (27).
+“The worldly way of thinking views the mind as the individual self (atman), but there is no substantial reality to it.
+Likewise with the substance of the skandhas: worldly thinking views it as real; in reality it has no existence.”
+(27)

-“There are four sorts of sameness for those who discipline themselves in religious life: appearance, causation, coming into existence, and the fourth is egolessness (28).
+“There are four kinds of sameness (samata) for those who discipline themselves in religious life: appearance, causation, coming into being, and the fourth is egolessness.”
+(28)

-“It is not an existence, nor is it a non-existence; it is indeed beyond both existence and non-existence; it is Suchness, it is even released from mind.
-I say, there is nothing but Mind (30).
+“It is not an existence, nor is it a non-existence; it is indeed beyond both existence and non-existence.
+It is Suchness, it is even liberated from Mind.
+I say, there is nothing but Mind.”
+(30)

-“Suchness, emptiness, the limit, Nirvana, Dharmadhatu, variety of will-bodies—they are nothing but Mind, I say (31).
+“Suchness, emptiness, the [Absolute], Nirvana, the Dharma-Realm, the variety of will-bodies—these are nothing but Mind, I say.”
+(31)

-“What appears to be external does not exist in reality, it is indeed Mind that is seen as multiplicity; the body, property and abode—all these, I say, are nothing but Mind (33).”
+“What appears to be external does not in reality exist; it is indeed Mind which is seen as multiplicity.
+Body, property and abode—all these, I say, are nothing but Mind.”
+(33)

 In the “Sagathakam” we have the following stanzas:

-“When the “Mind-only” is understood, external objects are set aside, discrimination ceases, and we have the Middle Way (358).
+“When the ‘Mind-only is understood, external objects are cast out, discrimination ceases, and we have the Middle Way.”
+(358)

-“There is the ‘Mind-only’; there are no objects to be (DTS 243) seen.
-When there are no objects to see, Mind is not born, and this is called by myself and others the Middle Way (359).
+“There is the ‘Mind-only’; there are no objects to be seen.
+When there are no objects to see, the mind is unborn; this is what I and others mean by the Middle Way.”
+(359)

-“Without being born they are seen as born; they are not dead but are seen as dead; they are simultaneously visible in myriads of countries even as the moon is reflected in many waters (366).
+“Unborn they are seen as born; not dead they are seen as dead.
+They are simultaneously visible in myriads of worlds, even as the moon is reflected in many waters.”
+(366)

-“One is seen as many; they make it rain, they ignite fires as is willed by their minds.
-Thus they declare that there is the ‘Mind-only’ (367).
+“One is seen as many [beings]; they make it rain, they ignite fires as is willed by their minds.
+Thus it is said that there is the ‘Mind-only’.”
+(367)

-“To say [that] the ‘Mind-only’ is by mind, is also born of mind.
-Particular forms and figures in all possible varieties, when thoroughly understood, are no more than Mind itself (368).
+“To say the ‘Mind-only’ is of the mind is also born of the mind.
+Particular forms and figures in all possible varieties, when thoroughly understood, are no more than Mind itself.”
+(368)

-“Their forms, although really of no-form, are seen as having forms by all beings from the world of no-form [formless realm] down to the hells; they are nothing but the workings of Mind itself (370).”
+“Their forms, although formless, are seen as forms by all beings from the formless realm down to the hells; they are nothing but the operations of Mind itself.”
+(370)

 From these quotations some of which are more shrouded in obscurity than others, the reader may gain a general idea as to what the doctrine of “Mind-only” means.
 The sutra sometimes makes summary statements like these: